Timeline - News Corp and the phone-hacking scandal

 July 19 - Rupert Murdoch, questioned by parliament's Culture, Media and Sports committee, says he was "shocked, appalled and ashamed" when he heard about the Dowler case.
 Murdoch denies he considers himself personally responsible.
 James Murdoch also appears before the committee.
 Brooks also joins her former bosses in apologising.

-July 20 - Parliament's home affairs committee releases report criticising News International's attempts to "deliberately thwart" the original hacking investigation.
+July 20 - The home affairs committee releases report criticising News International's attempts to "deliberately thwart" the original hacking investigation.

 July 21 - Crone and Colin Myler, ex-editor of the News of the World, say James Murdoch's statement to the committee that he had been unaware in 2008 of an e-mail that suggested wrongdoing was more widespread was mistaken.